Do i have a silent reflux baby?

 Vomiting frequently and in volumes, get a second opinion!

 No clear signs of a cold, but frequent coughing or throat irritations?
-Get a second opinion!
+Have a look at our baby temperature chart, and get a second opinion!

 Here’s a short video with some interesting points too.